 8. Regular Check-Ins

-It is important to regularly check in with new hires to discuss their progress, any challenges they may be facing, and opportunities for improvement and trust building.
+It is essential to regularly check in with new hires to discuss their progress, any challenges they may be facing, and opportunities for improvement and trust building.

-Doing so can help new hires feel supported and comfortable in their role.
-It also helps ensure everyone is on the same page.
+Doing so can help new hires feel supported and comfortable in their roles and ensure everyone is on the same page.

 9. Employee Feedback and Adaptation